The Tummy Time Crisis: Why 80% of Babies Are Developmentally Delayed (And How 10 Minutes Could Save Your Child)

 African baby playing independently on floor mat

-Why does your pediatrician barely mention tummy time?
-Liability.
+So why does your pediatrician barely mention tummy time?

 How to Start Today (Even If Your Baby Is Already Behind)